eddieczc/Image-Processing-via-deep-learning/HW2_Digits detection/README.md

 ![image](https://github.com/eddieczc/Image-Processing-via-deep-learning/blob/master/HW2_Digits%20detection/Images/speed.png) <br>

 ## Make-Submission
+Use the `create_josn.py` to get the final file.
-Submit the file `StudentID.csv`, to the google drive and  get the mPA scroe from TA. <br>
+Submit the file `StudentID.json`, to the google drive and  get the mPA scroe from TA. <br>